Mobility-Mapper/about-website/README.md

     Bootstrap’s compiled CSS and JS was included via CDN by placing the jsdeliver `link` tag in the `head` for the CSS, and the `script` tag for the JavaScript bundle before the closing `body` tag.

-* [Bootstrap Icons](https://icons.getbootstrap.com/) were imported into the style.css file.
-The Facebook, Instagram and X social media icons were used, as well as the right arrow in a circle to indicate a link, and the up arrow to provide a floating "back to top" button on both pages.
+* [Bootstrap Icons](https://icons.getbootstrap.com/) and [Font Awesome Icons](https://fontawesome.com/) were imported into the style.css file and used in both pages to create a better visual experience for UX purposes.

 * [GIMP](https://www.gimp.org/) (GNU Image Manipulation Program) was used to:
     - reduce the file size of the images for the website;